Blog post updated October 25th, 2022 08:17:00 am

 Technical Considerations for Gym Ownership - NOISE

-OK kids, lets run though some of the considerations: -
+OK lets run though some of the considerations: -

 1. Type of gym - Some gyms are louder than others.
 A gym offering yoga, meditation and body balance classes will be significantly quieter than a military style boot camp……inside and outside the gym I would suggest!
 Size is also a factor, for the larger the club then the noise levels tend to increase.
 I think now is a good time to define noise.
 Noise is unwanted sound that causes annoyance or disturbance.
 Sound is defined as vibrations, usually regular and continuous.

-Growth in functional training with noise generating kettle bells, slam balls and sand bags
+Growth in weight training with noise generating bars and plates can cause specification challenges.

 The following are some examples of activities that can potentially generate issues of noise for the gym owner/ operator through neighbour complaints: -